- What does Tradecraft do?

 - Similarly, Miami Ad School has marketing and design courses where students can build portfolio projects.

 - Finally, GW Bootcamps has courses in web dev, marketing, data science, and design both on-campus and online.

 How does Tradecraft compare to Pathrise?

 Tradecraft is a tech bootcamp for people who are looking to launch a career in sales, marketing, product design, or engineering at a growing startup.
 Similar to Pathrise, they provide assistance with the job search, including guidance on resumes, portfolios, networking, interviewer prep, and more.

 Pathrise is a full service organization that helps people land the best job possible.
 Our mentors have experience on both sides of the hiring table.
 We work 1-on-1 with fellows every step of the way.
 Our fellows learn lifelong skills like how to optimize your resume & LinkedIn, practice and prepare for technical & behavioral interviews, find recruiter and hiring manager email addresses, send compelling cold emails, and negotiate their salary.
 We tailor our curriculum to meet each fellow’s specific needs and career objectives.

 Our program is flexible.
 There are only 4 hours of group sessions per week.
 Fellows can schedule 1-on-1 sessions when they need support.
-The Pathrise income share agreement (ISA) is 9% of the first year’s salary.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they land a great job that they love.
 We never require upfront payments or deposits.

 Pathrise is a career accelerator that helps people land their dream job in tech through 1-on-1 mentorship.
 If you are interested in working with any of our mentors to get help with your technical and behavioral interviews or any other aspect of the job search, join Pathrise.